Brianna Nicole Austin is Transgender

-Brianna Austin is a male-to-female –, and as such a transgender author, reporter, and columnist, and also co-founder (Editor In Chief) of the TG Life. an online magazine by, for, and about the male-to-female transgender community.
+Brianna Austin is transgender — male-to-female –, and as such a transgender author, reporter, and columnist, who also co-founded TG Life. an online magazine by, for, and about the male-to-female transgender community.

 Is the reflection in the mirror me, or simply the taxi that carries me around?

-Brianna set out to explore this and other questions, a detour that evolved into a life from which she emerged.
+Brianna set out to explore this and other questions, a detour that evolved into the life from which she emerged.
 It was a transgender life she neither sought nor expected.

-Hungry for answers, she began writing essays about the transgender journey she was on, and the experiences from it.
-It gained her an international following, and later from her gallery of adventures into the mainstream.
+Hungry for answers, she began writing essays about the transgender journey she was on, and the experiences from it, and — along with her gallery of adventures into the mainstream — gained an international following,

 Together with her trans-sister Chrissy, they frequented many of the hottest clubs, bars, and events — transgender, gay, and/or mainstream.

-During those years, their regular NYC spots included East of Eighth (which they made a hot spot for trans girls), transgender parties at Ina’s Silver Swan, Karolyn’s Oasis, gay venues such as The Townhouse piano bar, Maria Crisis piano bar, and The Monster, and such mainstream venues as Arthur’s Tavern, The Grand Hotel Bar, The Cheetah Club, Olm Club, and Centro Fly.
+During those years, their regular NYC spots included East of Eighth (which they made a hot spot for trans girls), transgender parties at Ina’s Silver Swan, Karolyn’s Oasis, gay venues such as The Townhouse piano bar, Maria Crisis piano bar, and The Monster, but also mainstream venues such as Arthur’s Tavern, The Grand Hotel Bar, The Cheetah Club, Olm Club, and Centro Fly.

 That same summer Brianna Austin became the New York columnist for Gina Lanace’s GIRL TALK Magazine, with a column entitled ‘A Bite of the Big Apple’.

-With the transgender community as a whole mostly hidden, Brianna became an advocate for transgender visibility, beginning with an article in the gay newspaper Blaze.
-She was out in the mainstream regularly, educating where she could, moving on when she couldn’t.
+With the transgender community mostly hidden in the early 2000s, Brianna became an advocate for transgender visibility, beginning with an article in the gay newspaper Blaze.
+She was out in the mainstream regularly, educating where she could, and moving on when she couldn’t.

-In 2001 she founded The Transgender Girls Club, and they collectively quickly gained notoriety and went on to host the hottest party in New York City at the East of Eighth restaurant once a month.
+In 2001 she founded The Transgender Girls Club, and they collectively gained notoriety, and then later that year went on to host the hottest party in New York City at the East of Eighth restaurant once a month.

 In an interview by Helen Boyd (author of My Husband Betty), Brianna was asked: What was/is it like to report on the scene here in NYC for Girl Talk?
 Did you ever think, oh no, not another tranny party?